acarvalh/VLQatNLO_pheno/README.md

 cd $my_repo/VLQatNLO_pheno <br />
 ./do_links.sh # check the path relative to delphes == run only once <br />
+./analysis_gen.py sample.root 1500 <br />
+==> the path for the sample is taken relativelly to the EOS path from the samples in cernbox == if you are doing this locally take care of the path defined to sample.root on analysis_gen.py

 <br />
 ######## <br />